Outdooractive/gis-tools/README.md

 - Spatial search with a R-tree
 - Supports EPSG:3857 (web mercator) and EPSG:4326 (geodetic) conversions
 - Includes many spatial algorithms, and more to come
+- Has a helper for working with x/y/z map tiles

 Please see also the [API documentation][8].